CALENDAR OF EVENTS

 Congratulatory messages were read, beginning with a video message from U.S. Congressman Ed Royce of California, who recently sent a bill to U.S. President Obama calling for more and stronger sanctions against North Korea.
 Other speakers included members of parliament from Liberia, Jordan, the Czech Republic, Nepal and Malaysia.

-A resolution to establish the International Parliamentarians Peace Association was signed by the leaders.
-The IPPA will be a world-level association which will work for peace and human development.
+A resolution to establish the International Association of Parliamentarians for Peace was signed by the leaders.
+The IAPP will be a world-level association which will work for peace and human development.

 Peace Road 2016 and the Universal Ballet Performing Arts Center

 Afterward the participants traveled north to Imjingak memorial park in the city of Paju, which is located in the Demilitarized Zone (DMZ).
 Imjingak is the site of the Bridge of Freedom, where nearly 13,000 prisoners of war were repatriated at the end of the Korean War.
 Our delegation participated in the Peace Road 2016 Launching.